-11Also, by this logic, it might be appropriate for other 'weak' Ns such as stuff or shit (as in, She did stuff/shit to also undergo N→D movement, albeit to a silent mass D - one that occurs with bare mass Ns.
+11Also, by this logic, it might be appropriate for other 'weak' Ns such as stuff or shit (as in, She did stuff/shit to also undergo $N \rightarrow D$ movement, albeit to a silent D - one that occurs with bare mass Ns.
 This is supported by the fact that stuff and shit in these types of cases are near synonyms for something.
-(Beware: there is a shit that doesn't undergo N→D movement, which is a near synonym of nothing - About physics, I know shit means "I know nothing" but About physics, I knów shit means "I know stuff".
+(Beware: there is a shit that doesn't undergo $N \rightarrow D$ movement, which is a near synonym of nothing - About physics, I know shit means "I know nothing" but About physics, I knów shit means "I know stuff".
 Note that nothing bears PS in places where every/some/anything do not, indicating that nothing has a different syntax - one with may involve movement out of the Spell-Out Domain to near Neg0; see Kayne 1998.)
-However, these mass N→D Ns differ syntactically, in that, if there is an adjective modifier, it will be prenominal.
-At the same time, these Ns only avoid PS when there is no adjective - note the similarities in these patterns: saw someone tall and did stupid shit.
-At this point, the similarities/differences are not fully understood.
-12

-- N→D strands any nominal adjuncts, resulting in them becoming post-nominal, following the movement - (23) The president changed something unfáir.
+- Under this approach, $N \rightarrow D$ movement causes the moved N to avoid stress - ► N→D strands any nominal adjuncts, resulting in them becoming post-nominal, following the movement - (22) We will cook something sálty.

-- After this movement, the (lowest) stranded adjunct will be most embedded (compare unfair and change in (23)) - This structure correctly predicts that it will bear PS, as in (23) - (This means $N \rightarrow D$ movement is movement of a smaller constituent than movement to D in cases like change some unfair laws.) - Additionally, this approach predicts that the PS behavior of indefinites like something is not the result of being indefinite / not newsworthy - ► This PS avoidance also happens in other places where $N\rightarrow D$ happens13 - (24) What's Sara's job? - a.
+- After this movement, the (lowest) stranded adjunct will be most embedded (compare salty and cook in (22)) - This structure correctly predicts that it will bear PS, as in (22) - Additionally, this approach predicts that the PS behavior of indefinites like something is not the result of being indefinite / not newsworthy - This PS avoidance also happens in other places where $N \rightarrow D$ happens12 - (23) What's Sara's job? - a.
 She gréets everyone. - b.
-She greets every guést. - c. #She greets éveryone. - To recap: - ▶ If an indefinite pronoun's interpretive property of being "not newsworthy" makes it invisible to the PS operation, the difference between (2c) and (3c) is not predicted - Nor is the behavior of everyone in (24)

-- i.
-What will happen if the contract is broken?
+She greets every guést. - c. # She greets éveryone. - To recap: - If an indefinite pronoun's interpretive property of being "not newsworthy" makes it invisible to the PS operation, the difference between (2c) and (3c) is not predicted - Nor is the behavior of everyone in (23) - What does is $N \rightarrow D$ movement Ds being outside of VP, along with our theory of PS, (8)

-- a.
-[I'd gét something]F

-- b. #[I'd get sómething]F

-- c. $\#[I'd \text{ g\'et nothing }]F$

 - d.
-[I'd \overline{get} nóthing]F
+[I'd get nóthing]F

-- e. ?[I'd gét everything]F
+- e. $?[I'd get everything]F$

 - f.
 [I'd get éverything]F